Study on the Sustainability of the bYo Yoga Mat

 Yoga and Sustainability

-As we delved into the topic of yoga mats, it quickly became clear to us how little sustainability is embedded in the yoga scene.
+As we delved into the topic of yoga mats, it quickly became clear to us just how little sustainability is embedded in the yoga scene.
 We were actually even more negatively surprised by how often mats are touted as “sustainable” when, in reality, they aren’t.
 That was reason enough for us to take a closer look.
 How sustainable is our bYo yoga mat?
 We wanted to know exactly, so we commissioned a scientific study to determine the carbon footprint of our yoga mat compared to other products.

 The Study Setting

-Accounting for CO2 equivalents
+Accounting for CO2 Equivalents

 This value is referred to as CO₂e, which we also used as the basis for the study’s findings.
 All stages of production were taken into account, from employees’ commutes to work, to energy consumption at the workplace, the materials used, and the shipping of finished goods.

-Comparison with other materials
+Comparison with Other Materials

 Properties of Cork